spxbhuhb/adaptive/doc/internals/actual-ui-update.md

 An update batch:

-* executed when `AbstractAuiFragment.closePatchBatch` is called
+* executed when `AbstractFragment.closePatchBatch` is called
 * calls `AbstractAuiAdapter.closePatchBatch`
 * `AbstractAuiAdapter.updateBatchId`
   * copied into `AbstractAuiFragment.updateBatchId` when the fragment is added to the batch